arturh85/factorio-bot/README.md

 ## Vue 3
 [Vue.js](https://vuejs.org/) is an incremental frontend framework which is an absolute joy to work with.
 It has seen very impressive improvements in version 3 including Composition Api, script setup, dynamic css binding and ... .

-## Vuetify 3
+## PrimeVue
-[Vuetify](https://vuetifyjs.com/) is arguably the best component library for Vue 3 and is currently in alpha stage but will soon be ready for production.
+[PrimeVue](https://www.primefaces.org/primevue/) is the a component library for Vue 3.
 Lots of premade components will make your job as application developer easier and more fun.

 ### Bonus: Vue Global Api
 [Vue Global Api](https://github.com/antfu/vue-global-api) globally registers commonly used composition api functions such as `ref`, `reactive` and ... . makes your `script setup` sections cleaner.